alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 To see compilation and link details, add `VERBOSE=1`.

-Results of the build are placed under `build/bin` folder, for example:
+Results of the build are placed underÂ `build/bin`Â folder, for example:

 ```tree
 bin